 We’ve rounded up the most common Zoom issues currently causing problems for users and provided detailed instructions on how to solve them.
 None of the fixes require technical knowledge.
 You don’t have to be a computer wiz to do this.

-Read more: Best Zoom alternatives
+Read more: The Best Zoom alternatives

 Zoom issue #1: Camera or audio doesn’t work

 Did you join a meeting and can’t hear anyone?
 If so, you probably closed the window that popped up before you logged into a meeting.
 It’s one of the most common Zoom issues.
-Instead of closing it next time, make sure to press the blue “Join with Computer audio” button instead.
-But just in case you forget again, you can select the “Join audio” option in the bottom-left corner of the screen during a meeting and then click the already-mentioned “Join with Computer Audio” button that appears.
+Instead of closing it, make sure to press the blue Join with Computer audio button instead.
+But just in case you forget again, you can select the Join audio option in the bottom-left corner of the screen during a meeting, and then click the already-mentioned Join with Computer Audio button.

 You can unmute yourself by pressing the spacebar.

 The same thing applies to the camera.
-It may be turned off by default as soon as you join a meeting, so just click the camera icon in the taskbar to turn it on.
-If an error message pops up saying that the video can’t be started when you click the button, the problem is with your PC’s settings.
-To fix this Zoom issue on Windows 10, go to the Camera settings and make sure the toggle under the “Allow apps to access your camera” section is on.
+It may be turned off by default, so click the camera icon in the taskbar to turn it on.
+If an error message pops up saying that the video can’t be started when you click the button, the problem is your PC’s settings.
+To fix this Zoom issue on Windows 10, go to the Windows Settings, then go into Privacy and make sure the toggle under the Allow apps to access your camera section is on.

-In case you have multiple cameras (like your laptop’s and a separate webcam), mics, or speaker systems (like speakers and headphones), make sure you selected the right one in the settings.
+If you have multiple cameras (like your laptop’s and a separate webcam), mics, or speaker systems (like speakers and headphones), make sure you selected the right one in the settings.
 Go to Settings in Zoom and then Video or Audio to select the right device.